jhlch/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-song-count.md

 ### TestSongPlayCounter.java
 To verify that SongPlayCounter performs as expected, SongPlayCounter's test:
-* Creates and populates an in-memory Kiji instance
+* Creates and populates an in-memory Kiji instance.
-* Runs a MapReduce job with SongPlayCounter as the gatherer and LongSumReducer as the reducer
+* Runs a MapReduce job with SongPlayCounter as the gatherer and LongSumReducer as the reducer.
-* Verifies that the output is as expected
+* Verifies that the output is as expected.

 <div id="accordion-container">
   <h2 class="accordion-header"> TestSongPlayCounter.java </h2>